Testing4AI/RobOT/README.md

-# Code for RobOT
+# RobOT: Robustness-Oriented Testing for DL models
 (Accept to ICSE2021)

-More details would be included soon.
+Details would be included soon.